conda-archive/conda-recipes/qt5/notes.md

   This recipe assumes the computer on which Qt-5 will be installed has drivers supporting opengl.
 It could be rebuilt removing the `-opengl desktop` config parameter to use ANGLE, which ships with the qt5 sources.

+  Qt5, especially QtWebKit, have a few source files with paths that are long enough to cause problems for the MSVC compiler, which has a 260 character constraint.
+This caused problems when I installed anaconda in `C:\Users\myprofile\anaconda` (particularly when compiling the third-party webp graphics plugin for qtwebkit).
+Installing anaconda/miniconda in `C:\conda` worked around this issue.